-Lumintop also used the same type of turbo glow tubes that are illuminated from the inside.
+Lumintop also uses the same type of turbo glow tubes that are illuminated from the inside.
 When you turn the light on, these 6 tubes are ‘charged’ and start to glow.
-The moment you turn the light off, these will glow for a little longer, but not for very long.
-These are alternatives to the more expensive, and much hard to come by (these days) tritium vials.
+When you turn the light off, these will glow for a little longer, but not very long.
+These are alternatives to the more expensive and much harder to come by (these days) tritium vials.

 If you want to know what the beam looks like, check out the beamshots near the end of this review.